 These Sourdough Discard Waffles are so incredibly easy to make, a great way to use up your discard, and are absolutely delicious!
+These waffles are light, fluffy, and have a delightful tang from the sourdough starter, making them the perfect breakfast or brunch treat.
 When you start to make sourdough bread, you will learn that your starter grows FAST.
-When you feed it, you should also be discarding some of the starter to keep it healthy and bubbly.
+When you feed it, you should also be discarding some of the starter to keep it healthy and bubbly & prevent overflow.
 This sourdough discard is what you keep in a separate jar and not throw away!
 You can make SO many other goodies with sourdough discard like pancakes, bagels, buns, pretzels, and more.
-I will be sharing more sourdough discard recipes soon!
 If you are new to sourdough making and bread, check out my post on Organic Sourdough Bread.

 BE SURE TO SAVE THIS RECIPE TO YOUR FAVORITE PINTEREST BOARD FOR LATER!